DiogoGravanita/Nashville-Housing-Data-Cleaning-and-Analysis-Project/README.md

 Where a.PropertyAddress is null
 ```

 This SQL statement updates null PropertyAddress values in the NashvilleHousing table by replacing them with non-null PropertyAddress values from another record in the same table, under the condition that they share the same ParcelID but have different Unique IDs.
-This ensures that we avoid inadvertently matching a record with itself.
+This ensures that inadvertent matching of a record with itself is avoided.

 <br/><br/>